-A Green Honeycreeper approaches the feeding table at Asa Wright Nature Center.
+A Green Honeycreeper approaches the feeding table at Asa Wright Nature Centre.
 Photo: Judy Davis

 Lying just off the coast of Venezuela, the island of Trinidad shares much of its birdlife with the nearby continent.
 A large percentage of South America’s avian families are represented but without the confounding variety of species encountered on the mainland.
 For this reason, combined with its pleasant island atmosphere, its logistical accessibility (English is the official language), and world-renowned accommodations, Trinidad has long been considered the destination for fostering an understanding of Neotropical birds.

 While on the island we’ll be based at the famous Asa Wright Nature Centre, which perhaps needs no introduction.
 At this former coffee plantation now invaded by rainforest and converted into a first-rate eco-lodge, we’ll be sure to devote ample time to simply enjoying the grounds and the view from the veranda, letting the dazzling array of birdlife come to us.
 Visiting the feeders daily are perhaps 10 or more species of hummingbird, including Tufted Coquette; honeycreepers; and several species of tanager.
 Bearded Bellbirds can be seen from the lodge, as well as Channel-billed Toucan, nesting Crested Oropendolas, manakins, several species of swift, and a variety of tropical raptors, among many others.
 The grounds are also home to a colony of Oilbirds, one of the most accessible colonies in the world of this spectacular and enigmatic bird.
 Piping Guan, an island endemic under pressure from hunting, is becoming more regular in the area, and if our luck fails, we’ll have a good chance for this species on one of our excursions to visit the island’s diverse habitats.
 One of these outings will be a boat trip in the Caroni Swamp, where we’ll witness a roost of Scarlet Ibis, herons, and egrets numbering in the many thousands.